• Home

 Cooking Instructions

-1. Preheat the Oven: Preheat your oven to 400°F (200°C).
-Line a baking sheet with parchment paper or lightly grease it.
+• Step 1: Preheat your oven to 400°F (200°C).
+Line a baking sheet with parchment paper or lightly grease it to prevent sticking.
+Trim and cut the Brussels sprouts in half for even roasting.

-2. Boil the Brussels Sprouts: Bring a pot of salted water to a boil.
+• Step 2: Bring a pot of salted water to a boil.
 Add the Brussels sprouts and cook for about 5 minutes to soften them slightly.
-Drain well and pat dry to remove any excess moisture.
+Drain well and pat dry so they roast instead of steaming.

-4. Add the Prosciutto: Tear the prosciutto (or capocollo) into small pieces and add it to the bowl with the Brussels sprouts.
-Gently mix to combine.
+1. Step 4: Tear the prosciutto (or bacon) into small pieces and mix it into the bowl with the Brussels sprouts.

 For extra crispy Brussels sprouts, make sure to dry them thoroughly after boiling or washing.
 Any excess moisture can cause them to steam rather than roast, resulting in a less crispy texture.